 How do you know if your child is ready to handle the rigors of the elementary school world?
-While I’m not a teacher, I am a mother of four children (the youngest of whom will be entering kindergarten in the fall) and I’ve learned a few things along the way.
-One of the many lessons I’ve learned (and I admit this was at the expense of my older kids) is how to help children prepare for kindergarten.
-It might surprise you to learn that not all my tips are academic – sometimes good old-fashioned life skills are what will help your kiddo most when he’s away from you during the day.
+As a mother of four children I’ve learned a few things along the way.
 Peruse this checklist of items to see what you can be working on with your little one before the first day of the school year.